oracle/cloud-native-devops-workshop/microservices/README.md

-## IMPORTANT: How to prepare for this workshop
+## IMPORTANT: How to prepare for this Workshop

 **First**, ***Get an Oracle Cloud Account***
 - Oracle provides several methods for gaining access to Oracle Cloud Accounts used to complete the Labs in this Hands-on-Workshop.